 These interesting discoveries led Geoff to become the main supervisor of Derbyshire's research for a doctoral dissertation on Hixkaryana, finished in 1979.
 Together, Derbyshire and Pullum obtained Social Sciences Research Council funding for joint research on the languages of Amazonia, leading to the publication of the Handbook of Amazonian Languages (vol. 1, 1986; vol. 2, 1990; vol. 3, 1991; vol. 4, 1998).
 [Derbyshire died at the end of 2007.
 See this obituary, a version of which was also published on the LINGUIST List.]

-He served from 1987 to 1993 as Dean of Graduate Studies and Research at Santa Cruz.
-Being a dean is a job that is warmly recommended to you if you enjoy being blamed for things you didn't do, being begged for things you haven't got, sitting in meetings with people you don't want to meet, signing letters you didn't write, and initialling memos you haven't read to signal that you've read them.
+Somehow he was persuaded by colleagues to serve from 1987 to 1993 as Dean of Graduate Studies and Research at US Santa Cruz.
+Being a dean is a job that is warmly recommended if you enjoy being blamed for things you didn't do and begged for things you haven't got, sitting in meetings with people you don't want to meet, signing letters you didn't write, and initialling memos you haven't read to signal that you've read them.

-At one point during that period, in 1987, he was invited to the NASA Ames Research Center in his capacity as Dean, but the invitation was withdrawn when the Center learned that he was technically a foreigner in America.
-This rebuff from the government of his country of residence forced him to realize where he should get his passport status in line with his loyalties.
+At one point during that period, in 1987, he was invited to the NASA Ames Research Center in his capacity as Dean, but the invitation was withdrawn when the Center learned that although he was a legal permanent resident he was technically a foreigner.
+This rebuff from the government of his country of residence forced him to realize that he should get his passport status in line with his loyalties.
 He had done the necessary six years of residence, and became an American citizen later that year.

 He was a Fellow of the Center for Advanced Study in the Behavioral Sciences in 1990-91.
 During that year he returned to rock music on a semi-professional basis for a while, playing guitar with the Palo Alto rock band Dead Tongues between 1991 and 1993.
 (His first marriage broke up during that period.)

 He subsequently embarked on other showbiz ventures: a radio acting career, playing the lead role of Jack Worthing (a.k.a. [plot spoiler!]
-Ernest Moncrieff) in Oscar Wilde's The Importance of Being Earnest on the KUSP FM radio station in January 1996, and the starring role in a short horror film by director Bernadette Wilson called His Eye, which has been shown at several film festivals.
+Ernest Moncrieff) in Oscar Wilde's The Importance of Being Earnest on the KUSP FM radio station in January 1996, with Tom Lehrer supplying piano music, and he had the starring role in a short horror film by director Bernadette Wilson called His Eye, which has been shown at various film festivals.

 He never had one second of regret about moving his main professional life from show business to academia.
-As a rock musician, he visited a total of two foreign countries: Germany and France.
-Being a linguist didn't just bring more travel than being a rock musician, it brought vastly more.
-As a linguist he has so far been invited to lecture in 22 countries and 24 American states.
-To be precise: Australia, Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Canada, China, Egypt, England, Finland, France, Germany, Holland, Hong Kong, Hungary, Japan, Malaysia, Russia, Singapore, South Korea, Spain, and Taiwan (that's 22 countries, just 174 to go), and the US states of Arizona, California, Connecticut, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, Washington, and Wisconsin (that's 24 states down, 26 to go).
+As a rock musician, he saw a total of two (2) foreign countries: Germany and France.
+So being a linguist didn't just bring more travel than being a rock musician, it brought vastly more.
+As a linguist he has so far lectured in two dozen countries and two dozen American states.
+To be precise, he has lectured in Australia, Austria, Belgium, Bosnia-Herzegovina, Brazil Bulgaria, Canada, China, the Czech Republic, Egypt, England, Finland, France, Germany, Greece, Hong Kong, Hungary, Japan, Malaysia, the Netherlands, Romania, Singapore, South Korea, Spain, and Taiwan, plus about half the states of the USA (Arizona, California, Connecticut, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, New York, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, Washington, and Wisconsin, plus the District of Columbia).